thin-edge/thin-edge.io/docs/src/references/child-devices.md

     - SW Management plugin API
     - Configuration Management
     - Logging Management

-TODO: Add restriction: "Those interfaces that are not provided via network (e.g. just via CLI) are not accessible from an external child device.
-That means for those a local process on the thin-edge device would be required."

 * Each public interface that provides child-device support has an optional field "child-device ID".

 * Interfaces available on MQTT (as measurements, alarms, events) manage the field "child-device ID" as last topic of a message.